Environmental racism in the United States: Case studies

-The Bronx, in New York City, has become a recent example of Environmental Justice succeeding.
-Majora Carter spearheaded the South Bronx Greenway Project, bringing local economic development, local urban heat island mitigation, positive social influences, access to public open space, and aesthetically stimulating environments.
-The New York City Department of Design and Construction has recently recognized the value of the South Bronx Greenway design, and consequently utilized it as a widely distributed smart growth template.
-This venture is the ideal shovel-ready project with over $50 million in funding.
+The Bronx, in New York City, has become a recent notable example of Environmental Justice.
+Majora Carter spearheaded the South Bronx Greenway Project, which saw an increase in local economic development, local urban heat island mitigation, and access to public open space.
+The New York City Department of Design and Construction has recently recognized the significance of the South Bronx Greenway design, and has utilized it as part of their 'smart growth template'.
+This project has amassed over $50 million in funding for future projects.

 Industry in the city of Chicago, Illinois, has impacted minority populations, especially the African American community.
 Several coal plants in the region have been implicated in the poor health of their local communities, a correlation exacerbated by the fact that 34% of adults in those communities do not have health care coverage.

 Cancer-causing PCBs were dumped into a creek in Cheraw, South Carolina, by Burlington Industries until the 1970s.
 In 2018, five families had to leave their homes after Hurricane Florence hit the area and caused the chemicals' remains to wash up near the houses.
 Local researchers also detected the toxic waste from the PCBs in the soil of a local playground.

 People living in Pahokee, Florida, face a thick level of soot that pollutes the local area each October due to sugar burning.
 The sugarcane farmers set their fields on fire before each harvest to burn everything down but the sugarcane.
 The pollution that results then travels and negatively affects the surrounding largely poor, Black communities.
 A 2015 study supported by the United States Department of Education determined that those exposed to this sugar field burning pollution face higher rates of respiratory issues and weakened immune systems.